mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 tags: ['Product', 'Toolpad']
 ---

 It's been over a year since we released the first version of Toolpad.
 Today, we're excited to take the next step on that journey with the release of Toolpad Beta.
 If you aren't familiar with Toolpad yet, it's an admin panel builder catering to the internal tooling needs of an organization, designed for developers who want to build a functional application quickly.
-It harnesses the speed of a UI builder for the front-end and closely integrates into your back-end.
+It harnesses the speed of a UI builder for the front end and closely integrates into your back end.
 If this excites you, then read on!

 <a href="https://mui.com/toolpad/examples/basic-crud-app/">
 <img alt="Introducing Toolpad" src="/static/blog/2023-toolpad-beta-announcement/intro.png" width="2400" height="1200" />